ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 - **Autonomous Document Search Tool**: The AI automatically searches through your uploaded documents when relevant to your question.
 No need to manually select files - the tool fetches all user documents from the database and performs semantic search using Voyage AI embeddings.

-- **Website Search Tool**: Real-time web search powered by Tavily AI.
+- **Website Search Tool**: Real-time web search powered by Exa AI.
 The AI decides when to search the web for current information, returning sources with titles, URLs, and publication dates.

 - **Multi-Model Support**: Switch between GPT-5, GPT-5 Mini, OpenAI O3, Claude 4.5 Sonnet, Gemini 2.5 Pro, and Gemini 2.5 Flash.